basekit/php-api-client/README.md

 $client->execute($createSite);
 ```

+A more detailed example script is [available here](https://github.com/basekit/php-api-client-example) including account and site creation and populating a site with content using the API.

 ## Testing

 Feed an optional `handler` into the config of `clientFactory` to control the responses from the http client.